ductai05/ZSE-Cap/README.md

      1. Query image (or its high‑level description)
      2. Retrieved article text
      3. Instruction to produce an event‑focused caption
-   - Call Gemma 3 (or any strong LLM) via API to generate the caption.
+   - Use Gemma 3 to generate the caption.

 ---